rdawebb/Kernel/tests/README.md

-# Tests for Quiet Mail
+# Tests for tui Mail

-This directory contains comprehensive unit tests for the Quiet Mail email client.
+This directory contains comprehensive unit tests for the tui Mail email client.

 ## Test Structure